menarest/cooc_mutualism/README.md

-# Supplementary code for analyses of Menares et al. 2024, "Co-occurrence patterns do not predict mutualistic interactions between plant and butterfly species".
+# Supplementary code for analyses of Menares et al. (in review), "Co-occurrence patterns do not predict mutualistic interactions between plant and butterfly species".

 This repository contains the analysis done for Menares et al. (in review), which compares the accuracy of existing co-occurrence methods for estimating pairwise species interactions between plants and butterfly species from observational occurrence (P/A and abundance) data against species interactions estimated experimentally from long-term flower visitation data.